Parks, Land and Natural Areas

 Groundwork Denver works with the community and partners to green-up our neighborhoods and local parks and make sure that people living in lower income neighborhoods have access to high quality, beautiful green spaces.
 With the help of hundreds of volunteers we plant native trees and shrubs, pick up trash, and remove invasive plant species in Denver, Commerce City, and Sheridan.
 Groundwork Denver also works with low-income communities to identify underutilized properties for redevelopment to a use with clear public benefit.

 Our goal is to ensure that the community has meaningful involvement in urban planning, park planning, and redevelopment projects, and that the green space resources in these communities are accessible and high quality.
 Brownfield sites are a major component of our land program.
 The term brownfield refers to a site (vacant or developed) which is contaminated or suspected of being contaminated.
-Redeveloping this land into something beneficial can be highly complicated or stalled.
-Many of these neighborhoods are surrounded by industrial and commercial land uses which have led to blight, vacant lots and poorly maintained railroad and highway land.
-Former smelter sites and other toxic industrial operations have left contaminants behind in the soil where people live.
+Many neighborhoods are surrounded by industrial and commercial land uses which have led to blight, vacant lots and poorly maintained railroad and highway land.
 Groundwork Denver works with residents to explore alternative land uses that are beneficial for residents.
 Platte Farm Open Space is an example of one such redevelopment project being led by Groundwork Denver.

 Green Team | Platte Farm Open Space | Get Involved |